 Dubai’s ground control room erupted with joy after the successful lift-off.

 “As citizens and residents, we are proud to be part of this visionary and innovative era of the UAE’s growth.
 No doubt, this will open a new chapter in the glorious history of the UAE, where new frontiers in space travel will be explored,” Mustafa Al Husseiny, an Emirati, was quoted as saying by the Khaleej Times.

 Al Husseiny, general manager of Golden Loaf, said he was particularly looking forward to the launch countdown that was done in Arabic.

-“It is a matter of honour that for the first time in history, Arabic numbers were used for such a countdown,” he said.
+“It is a matter of honor that for the first time in history, Arabic numbers were used for such a countdown,” he said.

-Shaneer Nusrat Siddiqui, former project coordinator at Al Thuraya Astronomy Centre, said, “with the way the UAE is heading towards space science, the country is set to become a key player in the space industry in the coming years.
-Especially from the education, commercial and business point of view, it is a very new industry and, definitely, the UAE is going to have a major share in this industry.”
+Shane Nusrat Siddiqui, the former project coordinator at Al Thuraya Astronomy Centre, said, “with the way the UAE is heading towards space science, the country is set to become a key player in the space industry in the coming years.
+Especially from the education, commercial, and business point of view, it is a very new industry and, definitely, the UAE is going to have a major share in this industry.”

 “This Hope mission will be a push to the business with space-related technology,” Siddiquie was quoted as saying in the Khaleej Times report.